slerman12/UnifiedML/README.md

 | :white_check_mark:  | Heatmap confusion matrix  | Classify |
 | :white_check_mark:  | Class sizes (scatterplot)  | Classify |

-&#9432; *Note that the scatterplot is currently only with respect to evaluation data.*
+&#9432; *Only Classify supports heatmaps and class sizes.
+Note that the scatterplot is currently only with respect to evaluation data.*

 </details>